desmond-ong/stats-notes/docs/06-a-regression.md

 > <span style='color:blue; font-size:150%'>TIP!</span>
-> Best analysis practice: If you store all your Y and X variables in your dataframe as wide form data, you can just write `lm(y~x, df1)`, which is very neat syntax.
+> Best practice tip: If you store all your Y and X variables in your dataframe as wide form data, you can just write `lm(y~x, df1)`, which is very neat syntax.
 > <br> It's not as clean to write `lm(df1$y~df1$x)`, and I discourage this.